 Where QuickBooks Pro, Premier and Enterprise desktop editions were the favored and trusted small business accounting solutions, Intuit is now on a wholesale push to get users transitioned to the QuickBooks Online edition.
 In doing so, they’ve opened up the door for new competitors, because they’re forcing their QuickBooks users to make a new buying decision.
 Assuming that customers will adopt the QuickBooks Online solution simply because it’s “QuickBooks” was perhaps a poor assumption on the part of Intuit.
 Particularly by naming the product “QuickBooks”, Intuit invested the trust and long-standing recognition of the brand and product line into the online edition, and the user base and market has not been amused.
 “It may be called QuickBooks, but it’s not the QuickBooks I want” says one customer.
 Apparently, the QuickBooks Online edition is not what many experienced QuickBooks desktop users are looking for in a new version of the product.

 Desktop QuickBooks users don’t have to move to the Online edition just to get the benefits of the cloud with their beloved QB.
-Secure remote access provider MyQuickCloud, as well as some other hosting companies, help businesses run the QuickBooks desktop products as online service.
-These providers deliver fully managed applications and data, allowing users to access their QuickBooks desktop products online and from a variety of devices just as if they were web-based.
+The hosting and cloud service providers I work with help businesses run the QuickBooks desktop products as online service.
+We deliver fully managed applications and data, allowing users to access their QuickBooks desktop products online and from a variety of devices just as if they were web-based.
 Gaining the benefits of anytime/anywhere access with the added advantage of not changing software is a direction many users are electing to go.
 While the price of a hosted solution may not be as low as a QuickBooks Online subscription, it is generally far less than a subscription to Salesforce.com, for example.
 Isn’t the business financial data at least as valuable as CRM?
 The price isn’t unreasonable, and the benefits of online/remote access, managed IT, protected data, and an ability to take your ball and go home if you like are huge.
 Grab your data file, install QuickBooks on your PC, and you’re back in action.
 Can’t do that with most SaaS solutions, can you?
 It’s only do-able with desktop software, which you can run in the cloud with a hosting provider or run on your own PC.

 Assuming that all software will ultimately run online could be a big a mistake.
 As technology advances and new capabilities introduce new complexities, the “heavy lifting” shifts from the center to the end points and back again.
 While there may be a trend towards SaaS and leveraging the power of a remote system, the reality is that our devices – desktops and laptops, tablets and phablets and phones – are all getting more powerful.
 Many SaaS applications and remote access technologies rely upon (and find ways to push more resource utilization to) the local device.
 Video processes more quickly, input and output devices are more easily recognized, and the storage on the device is faster and easier to access.
 A lot of work happens on the local device, and it will continue to be this way as the devices continue to get smarter and more powerful.
 “There’s an app for that” for a reason: apps on the device work well and give users the functionality necessary to get things done efficiently.